 Since transportation from Cancun airport is regulated, only authorized companies can have access to and operate at the airport.

-A taxi from Cancun to Tulum would cost around 150 USD.
+A taxi from Cancun to Tulum can cost from 80 to 150 USD.
 I would always recommend choosing a private transfer to Cancun Tulum with a trustworthy company versus a random taxi for the following reasons:

 ↳ They offer different kinds of services starting from 100 USD per person.